Matthewhewlitt/gabriele-photography/README.md

 # Gabriele Photography

-Landing page for **Gabriele Photography** — a boutique camera shop and print studio located at 133 Hurontario Street, Collingwood, ON.
+Landing page for **Gabriele Photography**: A boutique camera shop and print studio located at 133 Hurontario Street, Collingwood, ON.
 Founded in 1989 by John Gabriele.

 ## Pages